WICG/resize-observer/explainer.md

 ## Goal

-Create an API to notify developers of element's size changes.
-Notifications should be delivered when developers need them, with enough information to do fast size calculations.
+Create an API to notify developers when element's size changes.
+Notifications should be delivered when developers need them.
 Applications developed with the new API should be performant, and power efficient.

 ## Proposed API